cython/cython/docs/src/userguide/numpy_tutorial.rst

 .. sourcecode:: ipython

     In [24]: %timeit convolve_infer_types.naive_convolve(f, g)
-    5.33 ms ± 72.4 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
+    21.3 ms ± 344 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)

-We're now 731 times faster than the interpreted Python version.
+We're still around 800 times faster than the interpreted Python version.

-# Explain the black magic of why it's faster.

 More generic code
 ==================

 All those speed gains are nice, but adding types constrains our code.
-At the moment, it would mean that our function only work with NumPy arrays with the ``np.intc`` type.
+At the moment, it would mean that our function can only work with NumPy arrays with the ``np.intc`` type.
 Is it possible to make our code work for multiple NumPy data types?